Should I Hire An Executive Coach?

 What to avoid:

-Sometimes if feels like everyone is a coach.
+Sometimes it feels like everyone is a coach.
 How do you know who’s actually good and what you need?
-Here’s some watch-outs:
+Here are some watch-outs:

 Coaches with little experience in the workplace and/or in coaching